 This distribution of pronominal clitics within the Noun Phrase, for the most part, parallels that of the clause.
 In the case of the clause, though, it is less clear as to whether the pronominal clitic should be viewed as forming a syntactic phrase with the verb.**

 (8) (Particle=clitic) V

 Now while in the vast majority of cases, the most prominent prosodic phrase is the lexical head of the clause’s focal constituent, there are a few places where this is not the case.
 And that is our focus here.
 Fundamentally, this fact is the reason why I have chosen a phonological or prosodic explanation for the pronominal clitic distribution rather than a solely pragmatic one.
-An entirely pragmatic account or an entirely syntactic account cannot explain all the data.*** Instead, pragmatics, syntax, and phonology must be view as components of a mutually constrained grammatical system.
+An entirely pragmatic account or an entirely syntactic account cannot explain all the data.*** Instead, pragmatics, syntax, and phonology must be view as pieces of a mutually constrained grammatical system.